Sidney Gilliat: British Lion

 In 1958, they joined the board of British Lion.
 Gilliat directed Left Right and Centre (1959), a political satire after which Launder did The Pure Hell of St Trinian's (1960).
 Gilliat had a big hit with Only Two Can Play (1962), which he directed.
 He produced Joey Boy (1965), and then both men directed The Great St Trinian's Train Robbery (1966).

 They worked on a script, Sex and the British, for two years but had to abandon it when British divorce laws made the concept obsolete.
 Instead they made Endless Night (1972) which Gilliat directed.
 He and Launder produced Ooh… You Are Awful (1972).

 Personal life

-Gilliat married Beryl Brewer in the early 1930s.
+Gilliat married Beryl Brewer (1910–1981) in 1933.
 He had two children: Joanna and Caroline Gilliat, and three grandchildren.

-Sidney Gilliat died in Wiltshire, England on 31 May 1994 aged 86.
+Sidney Gilliat died in at his home in Wiltshire, England on 31 May 1994 aged 86.
 His brother was the producer Leslie Gilliat who worked with him.
 His obituary in The Times described his and Frank Launder's collaboration as 'one of the most sparkling writing, directing and producing partnerships in postwar British cinema.'